simoninireland/epydemic/doc/tutorial/run-at-scale.rst

 interactions between processes and network.
 (As a simple, if unlikely, example, consider the case where the network consists of two components with only a single edge between them and all the infected nodes start in one of the components.
 It's likely that the epidemic will die out without crossing into the other component.
-(A less extreme example of the same thing is studied by :ref:`Shai and Dobson <SD13>`.)
+(A less extreme example of the same thing is studied by Shai and Dobson :cite:`CoupledAdaptive-13`.)

 Run the epidemic